-&lt;sup>4 This data includes Catterall as a local centre as it has been developed during the plan period.
+3 This data includes Catterall as a local centre as it has been developed during the plan period.

-- 7.3.2 Wyre council does not at present have an adopted CIL Charging Schedule.
-Therefore, there are currently no financial contributions through CIL within Wyre. - 7.3.3 As part of the consideration of a planning application, section 106 of the Town and Country Planning Act 1990 enables local authorities to negotiate with developers certain works, restrictions, or contributions towards a range of infrastructure and services, such as community facilities, public open space, transport improvements and/or affordable housing. - 7.3.4 There were no financial contributions during the period 1 April 2019 to 31 March 2020.
-This totalled £0 through S106 towards health care.
+7.3.2 Wyre council does not at present have an adopted CIL Charging Schedule.
+Therefore, there are currently no financial contributions through CIL within Wyre.

+7.3.3 As part of the consideration of a planning application, section 106 of the Town and Country Planning Act 1990 enables local authorities to negotiate with developers certain works, restrictions, or contributions towards a range of infrastructure and services, such as community facilities, public open space, transport improvements and/or affordable housing.

+7.3.4 There were five financial contributions during the period 1 April 2020 to 31 March 2021.
+This totalled approximately £118,185.00 through S106 towards health care.